sciZer0/7/v/README.md

 Forecast

-As we can see, for new blockchains there is a lot of room to improve.
-Surpassing the Bitcoin blockchain is possible and inevitable.

 For now, Bitcoin is both permissionless and highly-sustainable.

 And, Bitcoin might have been the undisputed leader until some moment.
 For example, until there is a fundamentally better token — a token with pre-programmed decreasing of supply, with the ideal Gini, and which is fundamentally much better in other key aspects.